 Switching car insurance when you buy a new car

-A new car can have a significant impact on your premium, especially if you’re going from a mini-van to a Ferrari.
-Insurers consider a vehicle’s safety rating, crash and theft statistics, as well as claim rates, when setting a premium.
-So, your new vehicle could end up being much more expensive to insure.
+A new car can significantly impact your premium.
+Insurers consider a vehicle’s safety rating, crash and theft statistics and claim rates when setting a premium.
+So, your new vehicle could be more expensive to insure.
+Get a few insurance quotes before signing on the dotted line when shopping for a new car.

 Switching car insurance when you add a teen driver